 Pork is made up of, well, pork!
 More specifically, pork is almost completely made out of protein.
 In fact, it contains about 81% protein, with the rest being fat.

-Pork is also a decent source of vitamin C, niacin, phosphorus, and zinc.
+Pork is a decent source of vitamin C, niacin, phosphorus, and zinc.
 It is also a very good source of vitamin B12, iron, and selenium.

 Despite some beliefs, dogs are carnivores.
 This means that they are designed to get almost all of their nutrients and energy from meat.

 As you can see, their preferred diets are quite similar.
-Both eat very few carbs, and instead focus largely on protein and fats.
+Both eat very few carbs and instead focus largely on protein and fats.

 But what does this mean when it comes to giving dogs pork?
 Well, pork matches this dietary preference pretty well.
 It mostly contains protein, but also has a decent amount of fat in it.

 Dogs and Vitamin C

 Dogs who are chronically ill or stressed have exhibited lower than average amounts of vitamin C in their bloodstream.
 This hints at the possibility that these types of dogs regularly use vitamin C at a higher rate than healthy dogs.
 Therefore, they may benefit from an increased amount of Vitamin C in their diet due to their increased use.

-Dogs and Vitamin B12
+Dogs and B12

 Simply put, as protein is broken down in the blood system, this amino acid is left behind.
 Vitamin B12 then transforms this amino acid into a usable form.

 This abnormal level is associated with cardiovascular disease.